-- Professional licensure programs, CAGS & EdD: transfer courses must be advanced graduate level. - Professional licensure programs: courses used for initial licensure or open to undergraduates are not accepted. - Master of Management: bachelor's degree required to transfer graduate credit. - Cambridge College courses (including outreach and school collaborative courses) taken as a non-degree student are evaluated and counted as transfer credit.
+- Professional development and continuing education courses not accepted. - Professional licensure programs, CAGS & EdD: transfer courses must be advanced graduate level. - Professional licensure programs: courses used for initial licensure or open to undergraduates are not accepted. - Master of Management: bachelor's degree required to transfer graduate credit. - Cambridge College courses (including outreach and school collaborative courses) taken as a non-degree student are evaluated and counted as transfer credit.
 The transfer credit limit for your program may not be exceeded.